protontypes/open-sustainable-technology/README.md

 - [monica](https://github.com/zalf-rpm/monica) - A dynamic, process-based simulation model which describes transport and bio-chemical turn-over of carbon, nitrogen and water in agro-ecosystems.
 - [OpenFarm](https://github.com/openfarmcc/OpenFarm) - A free and open database and web application for farming and gardening knowledge.
 - [Agridat](https://github.com/kwstat/agridat) - An extensive collection of datasets from agricultural experiments.
-- [OpenPlantPathology](https://github.com/openplantpathology/OpenPlantPathology) - An initiative that supports and promotes the spread of all open, transparent and reproducible practices in the field of plant pathology.
-- [PlantCV](https://github.com/danforthcenter/plantcv) - An open-source image analysis software package targeted for plant phenotyping.

 ## Circular Economy and Waste